 Walk along the Panke to Buch

-When I’m craving greenery, like now now, I jump on my bike and pedal north along the Panke canal to Buch forest.
-I love that you’re away from the hustle and bustle of the city pretty quickly, and I always stop for a bonus stroll around the Karower Teiche nature reserve, which is en route, to watch birds and water buffalo.
+If you’re craving greenery, jump on your bike and pedal north along the Panke canal to Buch forest.
+You’ll soon feel miles away from the hustle and bustle of the city.
+Be sure to stop for a bonus stroll around the Karower Teiche nature reserve, which is en route, to watch birds and water buffalo.
 Buch forest itself is dense, and the acres of woodland are crisscrossed by trails, including a sculpture walk, meaning you can stroll for as long (or little) as you’d like, and are unlikely to see many people.

 Stroll from Wannsee to Pfaueninsel

-Many people jump on the bus from Wannsee S-Bahn to Pfaueninsel, but to do so would be a mistake!
 After a stroll along the banks of Wannsee, turn off the main road and continue through the rather impressive villa-lined streets.
-Before long, you find yourself in dense forest.
-Head in the direction of the Mauerweg, then follow this path through the woodland to the ferry that’ll transport you to car-free Pfaueninsel.
-It’s a really peaceful walk; the only thing that might disrupt the calm are the wild peacocks which roam free on the island – just don’t upset them…!
+Before long, you find yourself in the dense Westlicher Düppeler forest.
+Head east, then follow the path through the woodland to the ferry that’ll transport you to car-free Pfaueninsel.
+It’s a really peaceful walk, the only thing that might disrupt the calm are the wild peacocks which roam free on the island – just don’t upset them!

-I love the expansive nature park (Freizeitpark Marienfelde), which is home to many endangered animals including the moor frog and sand lizard, as well as rare bird species such as the red-backed shrike and skylark (I had to Google them, too, but they’re pretty cool).
-Be sure to walk the 1.5km “nature experience path” to take in the park’s diversity.
+The expansive nature park Freizeitpark Marienfelde is home to many endangered animals including the moor frog and sand lizard, as well as rare bird species such as the red-backed shrike and skylark.
+Be sure to walk the 1.5km nature experience path to take in the park’s diversity.

 The forest itself is a mix of ancient and young trees, and taking in the differences between the two is a good way to immerse yourself in ‘forest bathing’ (it’s a thing).
-I like to start walking on the northern side of the woods at Tegeler Fließ, a small but picturesque stream where you’ll find water buffalo grazing.
-There’s a circular loop from here, too, that takes you through the full Fließtal valley.
+We recommend starting your walk on the northern side of the woods at Tegeler Fließ, a small but picturesque stream where you’ll find water buffalo grazing.
+There’s a circular loop from here that takes you through the full Fließtal valley.
 Alternatively, head into the southern forest to completely surround yourself with trees.
-It’s always much quieter here than I think it will be.

 Meander through Birkenwerder